 You can also try using it as a marinade on meat before cooking.
-To make things better, we love the artistic labels that Torchbearer sauces are known for.
+To make things better, we love the artistic labels that Torchbearer is known for.
 Super quirky and geeky, just our style!

 Torchbearer also makes a Reaper Evil sauce, which uses Carolina Reaper peppers as the first ingredient…beware!

-7. TABASCO – Habanero Sauce
+8. TABASCO – Habanero Sauce

 It comes packed with Caribbean-inspired flavors, from mango to banana to papaya and of course, habaneros.
 The heat is also cranked up from original Tabasco to about 7,000 SHUs on the Scoville scale.
-Get some here at Target, or check your local retailers.

 Fun fact: Tabasco original hot sauce is listed as an ingredient in Tabasco’s Habanero sauce.